 All Sanctuary sessions will be live streamed to via the EPC website and GA smartphone app.

 Rufus Smith has served as Senior Pastor of Hope Church in Memphis, Tennessee, since 2013.
 Under his leadership, the EPC’s largest congregation has transitioned from a predominantly Caucasian to a vibrant, multi-ethnic church with 30% of members now being people of color.
 In 2016, he founded the Memphis Christian Pastor’s Network (MCPN), an ethnically and denominationally diverse consortium of 67 Memphis-area pastors that seeks to “bridge the trust gap” between pastors by way of candid conversation, supplication, and social interaction—all outside of church walls.
 He also serves as Co-chairman of the EPC’s Revelation 7:9 Task Force.

-Prior to Hope Church, he was the Senior Pastor of The City of Refuge Presbyterian Church in Houston, Texas, an interracial, inter-generational, biblically centered and socially active fellowship.
-He also founded and served as CEO of the Forge for Families (FFF), a community development center designed to empower the under-resourced in the greater 3rd Ward community of Houston.
-Under his leadership, FFF successfully completed a $6,400,000 capital campaign and built a 40,000 square foot campus, all debt-free.
-He also was the Lead Chaplain for the NBA Houston Rockets for three years.
+Prior to Hope Church, for 12 years he served as Senior Pastor of The City of Refuge EPC in Houston, Texas—also an interracial, intergenerational, biblically centered and socially active fellowship.
+He founded the Forge for Families (FFF), a community development center designed to empower the under-resourced in the greater 3rd Ward community of Houston.
+Under his leadership, FFF built a $6.4 million, 40,000 square-foot campus, debt-free.
+He served as the Lead Chaplain for the NBA Houston Rockets for three years.

-He and his wife, Jacqueline, have three adult children, all of whom work in Memphis with under-resourced children.
+He and his wife of 36 years, Jacqueline, have three adult children, all of whom work in Memphis with under-resourced children.

-He will report on the work of the Revelation Task Force and address the topic, “Kindness Leads to Racial Reconciliation,” which will include a time for Q-and-A.
+His plenary message will be on “Kindness that Leads to Reconciliation.”
+He and his team will then report on the work of the Revelation 7:9 Task Force, which will include a time for Q-and-A.

 Tuesday, June 22